cleanlab/aws-marketplace/GUIDE.md

 ![config-button](src/config-button.png)

 Clicking on that button will lead you to the **Configue and launch** page.
 Here, you can select a **region**, and you will see a **Product Arn** corresponding to the selected region.
-This is the product ARN that you need to specify to use the product.
-Copy that ARN and specify it when needed in your code.
+This is the product ARN that you'll later need to specify to use the product.

+**Copy that ARN** so you have it later when it's needed in your code.

 ![config-page](src/config-page.png)